JHurst97/SteganograhyProject/README.md

 <li>Click 'Embed'.</li>

-<li>Click save and select location and name of new stego image.</li>
+<li>Click save in the 'stego image' section and select location and name of new stego image.</li>
 </ol>
 <h4>Extracting</h4>